Chapter 5: Personnel05:01:01 Claims Coverage for Participants in Volunteer Programs

 - Advisory Group Program: Individuals approved by the president to serve the College in an advisory status.
 This group also includes local citizens and local elected officials who may serve in an official capacity at the College.

-- Volunteer Work Program: Individuals approved by the president or his/her designee to perform certain work tasks (clerical, maintenance, athletic, or custodial) for the College on a volunteer status.
+- Volunteer Work Program: Individuals approved by the president or their designee to perform certain work tasks (clerical, maintenance, athletic, or custodial) for the College on a volunteer status.

-- Internship Program: Individuals from a local college or university approved by the president or his/her to receive practical training as a part of an undergraduate or graduate academic program.
+- Internship Program: Individuals from a local college or university approved by the president or their to receive practical training as a part of an undergraduate or graduate academic program.

 The Human Resources staff is responsible for preparation and submission of required reports to the Division of Claims Administration in connection with the College's volunteer programs.